tamadate/MD/README.md

 # How to use?
 **Step1 compile**

 If you use g++ compiler, you can compile the source code by g++ -o a.out *cpp -std=c++11

 **Step2 run**

-Set parameters
+1. Set parameters
 in1:  input file 1
 con1: calculation condition 1
 in2:  input file 2
 con2: calculation condition 2
 del_coeff:  Coefficient of Limiting sphere (see our JCP paper)
 L:    Collision distance
 N:    Calculation number

+2. Run the simulation
+When you run collision simualtion, you have to specify the 7 options.
+While, in case of diffusion coefficient calculation, 4 options are required as shown following examle.
-collision simulation              : ./a.out in1 con1 in2 con2 del_coeff L N
+Collision simulation              : ./a.out in1 con1 in2 con2 del_coeff L N
-diffusion coefficient calculation : ./a.out in1 con1 L N
+Diffusion coefficient calculation : ./a.out in1 con1 L N

+3. Analyze the output files